m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-2.md

   Congestion in the internet is increasingly possible as the usage has increased faster than the link speeds.
 While most traffic is based on TCP (which has its own ways to handle congestion), additional router support can improve the throughput of sources by helping handle congestion.

 - **Fair sharing of links among competing flows.**
   During periods of backup, these packets tend to flood the buffers at an output link.
-If we use FIFO with tail drop, this blocks other flows, resulting in important connections on the clients’ end freezing.
+If we use FIFO with tail drop, this blocks other flows, resulting in important connections on the clients' end freezing.
 This provides a sub-optimal experience to the user, indicating a change is necessary!

 - **Providing QoS guarantees to flows.**
   One way to enable fair sharing is to guarantee certain amounts of bandwidths to a flow.
 Another way is to guarantee the delay through a router for a flow.
 This is noticeably important for video flows – without a bound on delays, live video streaming will not work well.